jimboca/ISYHelper/README.md

 - Edit config.yaml for your devices
 - ./isyhelper.py

-The program will record all information and errors in the log file, to see any errors run 'grep ERROR isyhelper.log'
+The program will record all information and errors in the log file, to see any errors run 'grep ERROR isyhelper.log', or whatever you set the log to in your config.yaml.

 If you start in a terminal like shown and close the terminal then isyhelper will exit.
 If you want it to stay running after closing the terminal, start it with:
   - ./isyhelper.py > ihs.log 2>&1 &